Givers

 Todd Harrison moves briskly through the wide aisles of his 40,000-square foot warehouse, joking with employees who are busy packing, sorting, and deftly maneuvering forklifts loaded with pallets of canned goods.

-This purpose was solidified one fateful winter afternoon on a windswept beach in Pensacola, Florida.
-Todd and his wife, Carol, were on a Boy Scout trip with their two sons, Zach and Michael, who were ten and eight years old at the time.
+This purpose was solidified one fateful afternoon on a beach in Pensacola, Florida.
+Todd and his wife, Carol, were on a Boy Scout trip with their two sons, Zach and Michael, who were 10 and eight years old at the time.
 Even though it was March, the boys dove into the chilly waves as Todd and Carol looked on.

 Todd likes to say his daycare supply company sells green beans and toilet paper, but that they do it for a higher purpose.

 Suddenly, Todd noticed that Michael was caught in a riptide.
-Todd jumped in the ocean – jeans and all – and made his way to where his son was struggling.
-When Todd reached his young son, the first thing he said was: “Daddy, I don’t want to die.”
+He jumped in the ocean – jeans and all – and made his way to where his son was struggling.
+When Todd reached his youngest son, the first thing Michael said was: “Daddy, I don’t want to die.”

-Carol was losing hope when two men with surfboards approached.
+Just as Carol was losing hope, two men with surfboards approached.
 She pointed to Todd, and they paddled out to him, pulled him up on a board, and brought him back to safety.
-The men deposited him on the sand, and a few minutes later, Todd looked around to thank them – but they were gone.
+The men deposited him on the sand, and a few minutes later, Todd looked around to thank them.
+But they were gone.

 “We searched up and down the beach, but the surfers were nowhere to be found.
-Our belief is that they were God’s angels,” says Todd, adding that he had an epiphany that day: “I saw that all humanity is in desperate need of rescue.
+Our belief is that they were God’s angels,” Todd says, adding that he had an epiphany that day: “I saw that all humanity is in desperate need of rescue.
 As Christians, we can bring the hope of the gospel.

 “My love for kids and the idea of rescue solidified that day.
 Now I’m able to live that out through our Better for Kids ministry.”

-To support this vital work, Todd loves to use his business as an engine for giving.
-And he found a way to do that when he discovered the National Christian Foundation.
-A financial advisor introduced him to NCF where Relationship Manager, Dan Glaze, and other charitable giving experts walked him through the benefits of donating stock in Pure Fun while still maintaining control of the company.
-Using NCF’s Charitable Shareholder strategy, they enabled him to give stock in his business, which helps him avoid capital gains taxes, increase cash flow, and give more money to support the ministry.
+Todd uses his business as an engine for giving to support this vital work.
+When a financial advisor introduced him to NCF, he met Dan Glaze and other charitable giving experts who walked him through the benefits of donating stock in Pure Fun while Todd still maintained control of the company.
+Using this strategy, Todd could give stock in his business, a tax-smart strategy that maximizes charitable dollars to support the ministry.

 Todd and the Better for Kids Ministry Director, Magdy Bassaly, pray over a sick child in Upper Egypt.